devoworm/OW-DW-Education/Dynamical Systems and Development/About.md

 ### Summary:
 This course is intended to introduce learners to applications of dynamical systems and complexity to organismal development.

+### Discussion Board
+Link to [discussion board](https://eliademy.com/app/a/courses/bdb7b0a934/discussions).
+Here you will discuss assignments, presentations, and readings.

 ### Evaluation:
 TBA